ropensci/roweb3/content/blog/2021-10-19-ropensci-news-digest-october-2021/index.md

 ## rOpenSci HQ

+### Community call about the statistical software review project!

 A fantastic community call is coming up on Tuesday, 26 October 2021 18:00 UTC: [**Expanding Software Peer Review: Statistical Package Standards at rOpenSci**](/commcalls/oct2021-statsreview02/)!

 This 1-hour community call will address the bigger picture of **how our community-informed development of standards for statistical packages meets a critical need of stakeholders**.